2023 Honda CRF300L Oil and Filter Change - Page 2

 If you're going to change the oil filter too, you can proceed with that now, or you can reinstall the oil drain bolt first if it looks like the oil has finished draining.
 Instructions follow.

-Clean the oil drain bolt (and the sealing washer if reusing it).
+7. Clean the oil drain bolt (and the sealing washer if reusing it).
 If using a magnetic drain plug, be sure to clean off the magnet.
 Clean off the seating surface around the oil drain hole.
 The service manuals state to use a new sealing washer.
 I've reused some flat aluminum sealing washers over the years (after inspecting them to verify that they were still in good condition) without any issues.
 I always use a torque wrench when tightening a engine oil drain bolt.
 You'll have to make your own decision about reusing the sealing washer.
 Some people say to always use a new sealing washer.
 If in doubt, use a new one, or play it safe and always use a new one.
-If you buy OEM crush washers individually from a dealer, it will likely cost you quite a bit more than buying them in larger quantities from another source.
+If you buy OEM sealing washers individually from a dealer, it will likely cost you quite a bit more than buying them in larger quantities from another source.
 I chose to replace the sealing washer because it looked a little bit deformed.

 The oil drain bolt with sealing washer, 2023 Honda CRF300L